devlocalhost/pylyrical/README.md

 # Compatibility

-It *probably* works on every platform, such as *nix-like platforms, and maybe windows.
-Im not really sure if it works on windows. *I hope it does lol*
+It *probably* works on every platform, including linux, and maybe windows.
+Im not really sure if it works on windows.

 # Issues